↑ Search Manuals & Models

 If you find one of these model numbers on the transformer door or housing, your next move is usually one of three things: check the manual, diagnose the transformer, or compare replacement parts.
 The best related pages are Portfolio transformer troubleshooting, Portfolio low-voltage lighting, and parts and accessories.

 If your Portfolio transformer model number matches one of the transformer families on this page but the system is still buzzing, tripping the breaker, failing to turn on, or not sending power to the lights, the next step is diagnosis rather than guessing at parts.
 Our Portfolio Lighting Transformer Troubleshooting guide walks you through the most common transformer problems, including overload, timer issues, loose terminals, bad photocells, and failed output.
-This is especially helpful if you know the model number but still need to confirm whether the transformer itself is the actual problem.

 Wall Lantern Model Families